-The cost of the employee future benefit, if any, is not recognized as a liability.
 The cost of providing non-vesting and non-accumulating benefits under these plans is expensed in full when the event occurs that obligates the University to provide the benefit.
 Future premium rates are negotiated annually.
 Rate adjustments are determined based on a combination of the insurer's manual rate and the University's actual claims experience over the past five years.
 Any plan assets resulting from the surplus or deficit of the plans are attributed to the insurer.